 The highest barrier to putting on a new strap is that it can be hard to do by yourself.
 How many of you go to a jewelry store just to get a band changed out?
 Surprisingly, it’s not that hard to change a band; all you need is a small $8 tool and then see how to do it on youtube.
 If you have a leather strap, watch this video on how to take off a leather strap.
 If you have a metal band, watch this video.
 Once you practice it a few times, you can change a band out in 2 minutes or less.
 Some bands are even starting to integrate the quick-release pins that make it so you can change out a band with no more than your fingers and it takes about 30 seconds.
 If you commit to learning how to change your bands, you open yourself to a whole new world of options to express or “frame” your watch experience.

-When I contacted StrapsCo, I told them my goal was to take an easy example and a difficult example and show how each watch could take on multiple great looks just by changing the bands.
+When brainstorming this post, I emailed Martin at StrapsCo said that my goal was to take an easy example and a difficult example and show how each watch could take on multiple great looks just by changing the bands.
 The “easy” watch I chose is the IWC Pilot Watch 3777-01, which if you’ve followed Watch Ponder on our website or Instagram, you know it’s a personal favorite.
 For the “hard” watch, Martin picked a challenge for us: the Rolex Submariner in Green (a.k.a.
 The Hulk).
 We debated multiple different styles and options for each and then settled on three bands for each in addition to a few random bands I had lying around from previous watches.

 Next came my personal favorite.
-I asked Martin for a beige croc strap, which I have on another watch I own.
+I asked Martin for a beige croc strap,.
 The strap was designed for Panerai, so the style is different than IWC straps, but I love the look of beige croc straps so I wanted to try.
 I had to trim it down from 22mm to 21mm to fit the IWC.
 This can be an unforgiving process; if you ever do it, start with a single micro adjustment (<.3mm) and test fit, then repeat it necessary.
 However, once it was done, it looked awesome.
 One of the comments on Instagram was “sick!!”.
 It truly looks awesome.
-If I was StrapsCo CEO for a day, I’d make beige or white croc straps in every size for every watch because I think they make the perfect look for summer.
-Just like a light beer for a hot summer day is perfect, so is a light-colored croc strap to match casual and loose fitting summer outfits.
-This color is also not very common, so it is an eye-catcher and helps send the message: you care about what’s on your wrist.
+If I was strap seller for a day, I’d make beige or white croc straps in every size for every watch because I think they make the perfect look for summer.

 Finally came the most popular offering on Instagram: the brown suede leather with white stitching and stainless rivets.
 I am not surprised this was so popular; it’s the quintessential pilot strap.
 When I describe it in words (brown leather with white stitching) it doesn’t sound much different than the IWC calfskin strap I have, yet it is a much more casual look and classic feel.
 The stainless steel rivets really add to its curb appeal.
 This is another combo I wish I would have had back in my military pilot days as it expresses the classic aviator look and feel.
 Again, this is a strap intended for a 48mm IWC, so it fit a bit on the small side, but as you can see, it looks awesome.

-Overall, I have 5 straps for the IWC 3777-01 that all look great with the watch but each give it a feel and an image that is unique to the strap.
+Overall, I tried 5 straps for the IWC 3777-01 that all look great with the watch but each give it a feel and an image that is unique to the strap.
 The “frame” literally helps create the picture.
 The beige is my favorite for summer, while the olive nylon is great for casual days where I want the retro-military look (I say retro because olive drab-colored camouflage went away years ago for most militaries).
 Lastly, the brown leather straps give the watch a perfect business casual feel, but also perfect for straight casual days.
 With a the simple tool, you can change out your band daily or weekly, depending on how often you want to change and what your watch rotation looks like.
 However, with bands being this easy to change and making the watch look drastically different, you don’t need multiple watches for different occasions — the same watch can work for any “gallery” — just change the “frame”.
 Martin and I both came to love the different looks we could achieve with the same watch.
-This led to the idea of selling bands/straps in a “wardrobe” i.e. buy 2-3 additional straps for your watch to fit your wardrobe.
-StrapsCo decided to create (and to my knowledge, they are the only ones) the concept of selling straps in packages that include the tools you need to change the straps and extra spring bars.
-The best part of all is that they will actually help you pick out the right straps if you email them a picture of your watch.
-Through this process, I realized that Martin and his team have a great eye for matching watches to meet your personal brand, so I recommend taking them up on this service.

-Now, the difficult one — the Rolex Hulk (in fairness, Martin wasn’t skeptical at all).
-I submitted a few ideas, but in all honesty, my ideas were not that great and the team at StrapsCo recommended some changes.
-They sent 3 bands for the Hulk (@ 20mm).
+Now, the difficult one — the Rolex Hulk.
+We tried 3 bands for the Hulk (@ 20mm).
 To start them off, I tried the vintage-style distressed brown leather.
 I was skeptical this would be a good look until I wore it the first day (I wore each band for 2 days to get a feel for it and test the quality).
 I had a friend tell me it looked awesome.
 I think my skepticism arose because I am a Rolex purist at heart; I don’t want anything except the stock Oyster band.
 Yet, the distressed leather looked good.
 It made an eye-catching watch into an unassuming yet elegant piece for casual environments.
-The quality of the leather was very high and was surprisingly soft.
-I was skeptical because the list price was only $30, but the leather was a high quality and the stitching was very well done.
-I wondered at first if I had inadvertently been sent a premium strap until I realized all the straps had this level of quality.
-I checked on the StrapsCo website and sure enough — the straps I had were the $30 model; the quality was better than any other I’d bought before in this price range.

 Overall, I think the Hulk is harder.
 A lot of people that buy Rolex want to show their Rolex and don’t want to take away from it in any way (read my previous post on this).
 However, for those willing to add a new “frame” to help create your personal brand, there is a lot of room.
 I strongly recommend checking out the distressed leather strap and the forest green strap (also, a brown or black croc strap would look great).
 Beyond that, unless others have better ideas, I think the Oyster bracelet is hard to beat.